RossAD/InvoiceSimple/README.md

 # Overview
-A React environment and basic application scaffold are preconfigured for this project.
-The babel transformer will allow you to write JSX and ES2015 syntax.
+A React environment and application scaffold are pre-configured for this project.
+The Babel transpiler will allow you to write JSX and ES2015 syntax.

-We did not include other libraries but encourage you to use any number of the following:
+We did not include other libraries but encourage you to use any the following:
 - React Router
-- Redux
+- Redux or Mobx
-- ReactStrap (react bootstrap)

-There is already basic app scaffold.
+- Reactstrap or Material UI

 # Schema